Creating Employee Networks That Deliver Open Innovation

 A small number of “idea scouts” and “idea connectors” are disproportionately influential in producing successful open innovation outcomes.
 Smart companies make sure they are linked.

 Companies such as Procter & Gamble, Cisco Systems, Genzyme, General Electric and Intel are often credited with having attained market leadership through open innovation strategies.
-By tapping into and exploiting the technological knowledge that resided beyond their own R&D structures, these companies outmaneuvered rivals.
-But while other organizations try to follow their example, this research shows that many are failing because they neglect to ensure that the outside ideas reach the people best equipped to exploit them.
+That is, by tapping into and exploiting technological knowledge that resided beyond their own research and development structures, these companies outmaneuvered rivals that relied largely on in-house approaches to innovation.
+But while other organizations try to follow the example set by these trailblazers, our research shows that many are failing because they neglect to ensure that the outside ideas reach the people best equipped to exploit them.
+(See “About the Research.”)

-R&D leaders need to think not only about combing the outside world for new and potentially applicable ideas but also about how to ensure that those ideas receive serious consideration.
-By understanding the roles of two types of innovation brokers — “idea scouts” and “idea connectors” — in the open innovation process, and by utilizing their talents effectively, managers can preside over major improvements in the conversion of external knowledge into successful outcomes.
+There is a way to change this path for the better.
+By understanding the roles of two types of innovation brokers — “idea scouts” and “idea connectors” — in the open innovation process, and by utilizing their talents effectively, managers can preside over major improvements in the conversion of external knowledge into innovative outcomes.

 Consider the case of a software company that specialized in developing solutions for multimedia customer-contact centers.
 Because the pace of technological change in this particular field is extremely rapid, competitors need to continuously identify and integrate emerging advances in communication technologies from the outside world.
 This particular company lost a major client contract to a rival primarily because the rival’s product featured more advanced voice-recognition capabilities.
 During the course of our work with the company, we discovered that the very voice-recognition technology displayed in the rival’s product was actually identified by one of the company’s software engineers almost a year earlier.
 The engineer in question had learned of the new technology from a working paper published on a university lab’s website.
 Realizing its potential, she immediately brought the new development to the attention of her team leader.
 However, this opportunity developed no further.